 As noted in the Section 5.0 Needs Assessment, grade level rail crossings are a safety concern for the Quad Cities.
 At-grade highway-railroad crossings often present impediments to efficient highway and rail flows, as well as safety concerns for local communities.
 One area of concern is Cleveland Road in Colona, IL, shown in Figure 6.3.
 This roadway is intersected by both Iowa Interstate Railroad and BNSF (#606977F and #065668W) in very close proximity.
 In addition, the crossings are only approximately one mile east of the Cleveland Road/I-80 interchange.
-Further exacerbating the issue is an additional crossing one-quarter mile away at Broadway Avenue.
-Due to amount of passenger rail traffic through this corridor, suboptimal sight distance at the intersection, and community concerns, this intersection would be an ideal candidate for a grade crossing separation.
-As noted in Table 6.2, this project has been identified, and has been present on the Regions' TIP for years, but has never been funded.
+Further exacerbating the issue is an additional crossing one-quarter mile away at Maple Street.
+Due to amount of rail traffic through this corridor (and potential future passenger rail traffic), suboptimal sight distance at the intersection, and community concerns, this intersection would be an ideal candidate for a grade crossing separation.
+As noted in Table 6.2, this project has been identified, and has been present on the Regions' LRTP for years, but has never been funded.